For Christmas, Mandy Moore’s husband gives their son Gus a Mandy Moore Barbie doll.

-Mandy Moore’s husband gives their son Gus a Mandy Moore Barbie Doll for Christmas, which is hilarious.
+For Christmas, Mandy Moore’s husband gives their son Gus a Mandy Moore Barbie Doll.

-Mandy Moore gave a very special gift to her son for his first Christmas.
+Mandy Moore gave her son a very special gift for his first Christmas.

-The This Is Us star used her Instagram Story on Saturday to share some of the gifts Gus received, including one from Moore’s husband, Taylor Goldsmith, that was pretty iconic.
+The This Is Us star used her Instagram Story on Saturday to share some of Gus’ gifts, including one from Moore’s husband, Taylor Goldsmith.

 “Also, @taylordawesgoldsmith thought it’d be funny to get this for Gus,” Moore wrote alongside a photo of the nine-month-old sitting next to his very own Mandy Moore Barbie doll.

-Moore was depicted as a blonde pop star in the early 1980s on the doll.
+Moore was portrayed as a blonde pop star in the early 1980s on the doll.

-In addition to outfit changes and accessories, the doll came with a signed Mandy Moore poster in the box.
+The doll came with a Mandy Moore poster signed by the singer in the box, in addition to some outfit changes and accessories.

-Moore also posted a photo of the new parents’ family, as well as photos of Gus and a photo with her husband’s family, to her Instagram account.
+Moore also celebrated the holiday on her Instagram account, posting a photo of the new parents’ family, as well as photos of Gus and a photo with her husband’s family.

 “Thanks also to @nonajames for Gus’s new favorite toy,” she added as a caption to the sweet holiday photo.